30 Brilliant Books About Sisters and Bonds of Sisterhood

 I remember reading this story with my grandmother when I was young.
 It features a family of four girls who are trying to support each other and their mother while their father is away at war.

 The classic story by Alcott has survived for generations for a reason, the way she wonderfully encapsulates what it’s like to be in a family.
 The highs and lows of the personal and collective lives of Beth, Jo, Amy, and Meg are an endearing testimony to the bonds of sisters.
-If you have not read this pick from out list of literary classics, we highly recommend it.
+If you have not read this book about motherhood from our list of literary classics, we highly recommend it.

 We absolutely love this classic love story.
 This love story has everything you could want.
 Elizabeth Bennet is a smart and stubborn woman who was ahead of her time.
 With 5 Bennet girls, one of them must marry well to support the other sisters.